Mattia46/cv/README.md

   My last three projects:
  - Takeaway (website), BDD, MEAN stack (MongoDB, Express, Angular and NodeJS) and JQuery.
  - Housemate (website and native iOS app), find new housemate, TDD, MEAN Stack and iOS app Apple Swift (2.1)
- - Not by Plane (website), find the best transport between Airplain and Train.
+ - Not by Plane (website), find the best transportation between Airplain and Train.
 Retrieve and manipulate JSON object from Amadeus API using MEAN stack

    Seeking a role with a focus on TDD/BDD, continued learning and innovation.